-Previous study (Prokić and Nerbonne 2009) has shown that if other clustering and statistical techniques are applied on the same data set, the same eastern, western and southern groups are identified that we see in Figure 4.
+Previous study (Prokić and Nerbonne 2009) has shown that if other clustering and statistical techniques are applied on the same data set, the same eastern, western and southern groups are identified that we see in Fig. 4.
 However, some well established hierarchical clustering techniques do not distinguish the transitional zone at the border with Serbia.
 An example is the technique called UPGMA (Unweighted Pair Group Method using Arithmetic Averages).
 In this paper we will investigate the reasons for the different results obtained by quantitative techniques when compared to traditional scholarship.
 If such differences occur, it is of course relevant to check whether the distribution of the phonetic features present in our data set corresponds well with the phonetic features responsible for the traditional dialect divisions.
-Another potential explanation for differences in classification is the possibility that some of the dialect areas defined in traditional atlases do not have a strong basis in the linguistic features.
+Another potential explanation for differences in classification is the possibility that some of the dialect areas defined in traditional atlases are not strongly founded in the linguistic data, but rather reflect the knowledge of cultural and historical differences.
 There is also a possibility that differences are due to the techniques we use.
-Because traditional and quantitative classifications need not coincide, we shall also pay attention to notable similarities between the two.

-5. Comparison with traditional classification

-5.1 Stojkov's classification

-By far the most widely known and most authoritative classification of Bulgarian dialects is the one published by Stojkov $(1968^2, 291)^7$ and reproduced in Figure 5.8
+Because similarities between traditional and quantitative classifications should not be taken for granted, we shall also pay attention to notable similarities between the two.
+5. Comparison with Traditional Classification 5.1.
+Stojkov's Classification By far the most widely known and most authoritative classification of Bulgarian dialects is the one published by Stojkov $(1968, 291)^8$ and reproduced in Fig. 5.
+The starting point for Stojkov's classification is the reflex of the OBg phoneme ${}^{}\check{e}(jat)$ .